A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Abstract

 \section{Abstract}

-Measuring conditional dependence is an important topic in statistics with broad applications including graphical models.
+Measuring conditional dependence is an important topic in econometrics with broad applications including graphical models.
 Under a factor model setting, a new conditional dependence measure based on projection is proposed.
 The corresponding conditional independence test is developed with the asymptotic null distribution unveiled where the number of factors could be high-dimensional.
-It is also shown that the new test has control over the asymptotic significance level and can be calculated efficiently.
+It is also shown that the new test has control over the asymptotic type I error and can be calculated efficiently.
 A generic method for building dependency graphs without Gaussian assumption using the new test is elaborated.
 Numerical results and real data analysis show the superiority of the new method.